syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Lane.md

    }
 };

-//Add Swimlane to Swimlanes property of the Diagram (diagram.Swimlanes as SwimlaneCollection).Add(swimlane);
+//Add Swimlane to the Swimlanes property of the Diagram (diagram.Swimlanes as SwimlaneCollection).Add(swimlane);

 {% endhighlight %}